 Ineligible Structures:

-Garages, sheds, and outbuildings not attached to the main dwelling unit are not eligible for repair.
-Improvements must be physically attached to the structure and be permanent in nature to be eligibleGarages, sheds, and outbuildings may be eligible for demolition only if they are deemed a safety ha
+Garages, sheds, and outbuildings not attached to the main dwelling unit are not eligible for repair but may be eligible for demolition only if deemed a safety hazard.
+Improvements must be permanently attached to the main housing structure.

 Recreational Vehicles and camper trailers used as a residence are not eligible for the program.